matthewnorman/theatrical_supertitler/README.md

 # theatrical_supertitler
-Script for producing powerpoint for theatrical supertitles .
+Script for producing powerpoint for theatrical supertitles.

+Built for python3.5 and python-pptx.

 # Warnings